-39. If:
+- 39. If:

-- (a) the particulars of the application have not yet been published under section 18; and - (b) the request for the amendment is made within 3 months; an amendment may be made to correct a clerical error or an obvious mistake.
+- (a) the particulars of an application have not yet been published under section 18; and

+- (b) a request for amendment is made;

+an amendment may be made to correct a clerical error or an obvious mistake.

 AMENDMENT AFTER PARTICULARS OF APPLICATION HAVE BEEN PUBLISHED